anupav85/employee-salary-analyzer/README.md

 - The manager_id for the CEO is null/empty.
 - The application does not enforce a single CEO, results will include messages with WARNING if such structures are detected.
-- The application does not handle circular reporting structures, results will include messages with WARNING if such structures are detected.
+- Crcular reporting structures, results will include messages with WARNING if such structures are detected.
-- The application does not handle employees without managers, results will include messages with WARNING if such structures are detected.
+- Employees without managers, results will include messages with WARNING if such structures are detected.
-- The application does not handle employees with multiple managers, results will include messages with WARNING if such structures are detected.
+- Employees with multiple managers, results will include messages with WARNING if such structures are detected.